HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 {{ figure_markup(
   image="form-input-name-sources.png",
   caption="Where inputs get their accessible names from.", description="A bar chart showing the source of the accessible name for the label element.
 27% of sites had no accessible name.
 32% now get get their accessible name from a label element.
 24% of desktops inputs get their accessible names from the placeholder and 25% for mobile.
 Aria-label is responsible for 9%.
 The value attrabute contributs 3%.
-A title attribute contributes to 3% of the desktop and 2% of the mobile sites surveyed." chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=2076905999&format=interactive", sheets_gid="1902508631", sql_file="form_input_name_sources.sql"
+A title attribute contributes to 3% of the desktop and 2% of the mobile sites surveyed.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=2076905999&format=interactive", sheets_gid="1902508631", sql_file="form_input_name_sources.sql"